sudouptime/lifelong-golfer-theory/README.md

 ### Short-Term Goals

-- Break 90 from the White tees.
+- Break 90 from the white tees.
-- Consistently break 100 from the Blue tees.
+- Consistently break 100 from the blue tees.

 ---

 ### Mid-Term Goals

-- Consistently score in the 90s from the Blue tees.
+- Consistently score in the 90s from the blue tees.
-- Continue playing golf without major injury.
+- Continue playing golf without suffering major injuries.

 ---

 ### Long-Term Goals

 - Achieve par-level golf.
-- Establish a golf system that can be maintained over a lifetime.
+- Establish a golf system that can be sustained throughout a lifetime.

 ---

 ## Conclusion

-This theory is not complete.
+This theory is not yet complete.

-The exploration continues.
+The validation process continues.

-As new observations are collected, both the theory and its implementation may continue to evolve.
+As new observations are gathered, both the theory and its implementation may continue to evolve.

 This theory is not merely a thought experiment.

-I will continue practicing this theory, publishing the results, and testing it over time.
+I will continue putting it into practice, publishing the results, and validating it over the long term.

 Can this theory truly work?

 Can par-level golf be achieved while protecting the body over the long term?

-The answer will come from future rounds and long-term testing.
+The answer will emerge through future rounds and continued validation.

-I want to continue playing golf for a long time.
+I hope to keep playing golf for many years to come.

-And I hope this theory can help others who want the same.
+And I hope this theory may also help others who share the same goal.

-This project is a challenge toward that goal.
+This project is my attempt to find that answer.